Table of Contents ×

 - Videos that raise awareness- You want to focus on creating videos that show who you are as a brand, your core values, company culture, and what you have to offer.

 - Videos that show social proof messages- Ask your customers to share their personal experience with your brand and why they recommend you.
 You also want to feature the community you’ve built around your brand.
 Customer testimonials are so powerful because they can influence the decision of others.

-- Videos that lure customers in- You want to feature stories that allow your audience to get a peek of your VIP insider offers and customer loyalty programs.
+- Videos that lure customers in you want to feature stories that allow your audience to get a peek at your VIP insider offers and customer loyalty programs.